yurivict/vm-to-tor/README.md

 ## How does vm-to-tor work?

 vm-to-tor creates tunnel interfaces and sets them up for the use by the virtual machines, so that all network traffic of the VMs is tunneled to the host level network interface.
-It also adds appropriate firewall rules that send all network traffic originating in the VMs directly to TOR router running on the host.
+It also adds appropriate firewall rules that send all network traffic originating in the VMs directly to Tor router running on the host.
 These firewall rules also prevent any leaks of traffic through the original unsecured network connection on the host.

 ## Background

 Tor Project actively promotes the so-called "Tor Browser Bundle" (TBB).
 The security of TBB depends on the vast and complex codebase that firefox browser is built from being free of bugs.
 Many bugs have been found in the firefox code in the past, particularly some severe JavaScript bugs that allowed for some breaches of anonymity of TBB users in the past.
 There is also no guarantee that more bugs will not be found.
 That is why many TBB users believe that it is much safer to disable JavaScript altogether, and thet they should limit what websites they should visit.

 vm-to-tor took very different approach, "security by isolation".
-It allows user to easily connect the OS of his/her choice (VM guest) to the TOR router that runs on the host.
-This guest OS is completely isolated from the host and other guests, and can only connect to the TOR network.
-Therefore, regardless of what bugs any particular program that runs in the guest might have, such bugs just can't reveal the real IP of the user because anything they do always goes only through the TOR connection through a very simple tunnel.
+It allows user to easily connect the OS of his/her choice (VM guest) to the Tor router that runs on the host.
+This guest OS is completely isolated from the host and other guests, and can only connect to the Tor network.
+Therefore, regardless of what bugs any particular program that runs in the guest might have, such bugs just can't reveal the real IP of the user because anything they do always goes only through the Tor connection through a very simple tunnel.

 There is another product, Whonix (https://www.whonix.org), that also chose security-by-isolation approach.
-However, Whonix requires the second VM to act as a TOR router host.
+However, Whonix requires the second VM to act as a Tor router host.

 While providing an excellent security, security-by-isolation approach didn't become very popular primarily due to the setup difficulties.
-It requires virtual machines being setup in particular way, firewall rules, TOR setup. vm-to-tor eventually made such setup very easy for FreeBSD users.
+It requires virtual machines being setup in particular way, firewall rules, Tor setup. vm-to-tor eventually made such setup very easy for FreeBSD users.

 vm-to-tor works with virtually no overhead, and installs as two standard FreeBSD services that can be started any time.
 It allows to run any number of guests, all completely isolated from each other and from the host.